Best Psychological Horror Games

 In this list, we’ll highlight the best psychological horror games on Steam, PlayStation, Xbox, and Nintendo Switch that take place in distorted realities.

-This includes games that typically fall under the category of survival horror or horror adventure while incorporating more psychological elements.
+This includes games that typically fall under the category of survival horror or horror adventure while incorporating more mental elements.

-For more scary recommendations, contact us on Twitter, Facebook, Instagram, and YouTube to inform us about the gaming lists to focus on in the future!
+For more frightening recommendations, contact us on Twitter, Facebook, Instagram, and YouTube to inform us about the gaming lists to focus on in the future!

 Related:Best Lovecraftian Games 2025Best Scary Horror Game LocationsScariest Monsters In Video Games Ranked